 If you suffer from hair loss or any other condition that affects the quality of your hair, seek out a lavender-based shampoo.

-Some of the organic cosmetic products can be quite expensive, while others which claim to be derived from it may still contain harsh chemicals.
+Some of the organic cosmetic products can be quite expensive, while others that claim to be derived from it may still contain harsh chemicals.
 You can steep lavender flowers like a tea and then apply the mixture to your hair.

 This will function as an effective shampoo and significantly boost the health of your follicle beds and hair.